YPH9595/SQL-Projects/SQL Challenge #1/README.md

 |102|4|
 |31|4|

-7) Lastly, we aggregate the `remained` column, and add columns for each age period
+7) Lastly, we aggregate the `remained` column, and add columns for each age period.

 ```SQL
 --ADD THE RIGHT COLUMNS FOR OUTPUT